Stacy Penner

 Three new, two renewed Eminence clusters tackling complex societal problems

-The newest UBC Okanagan Eminence research clusters are utilizing their interdisciplinary expertise to tackle some of society’s most complex and urgent challenges.
+The newest UBC Okanagan Research Excellence Clusters are utilizing their interdisciplinary expertise to tackle some of society’s most complex and urgent challenges.

-Funded through the Office of the Vice-Principal, Research and Innovation’s (VPRI) Eminence Program, Clusters of Research Excellence are interdisciplinary teams of researchers that focus on addressing complicated societal problems beyond traditional disciplinary boundaries.
+Funded through the Office of the Vice-Principal, Research and Innovation’s (VPRI) Eminence Program, Research Excellence Clusters are interdisciplinary teams of researchers that focus on addressing complicated societal problems beyond traditional disciplinary boundaries.
 The Eminence Program funds each cluster for three years.

 After a competitive process, VPRI has funded three new clusters and renewed two existing clusters to continue their work.